justeattakeaway/pie/apps/pie-docs/src/components/toast/overview/overview.md

 ## Overflow

 If the body copy extends beyond one line, it should automatically wrap to multiple lines.
-Yet, ensure that multi-line text is truncated to a maximum of three lines.
+Multi-line text will be truncated so that it does not exceed three lines.
 For longer text content, consider utilising a pop-up component.

 {% contentPageImage {
     src:"../../../assets/img/components/toast/overflow.svg",